phoenixding/scdiff/README.md

 * __-k/--cluster__
   This specifies the clustering parameter (String).
   It's need to be either 'auto' or path to the 'config' file.
 Here, 'auto' denotes the clustering parameters will be learned automatically.
   The 'config' file specifies the custom initial clustering parameters.
 This was used when we have some prior knowledge.
-For example, if we know they are how many sub-populations within each time, we can just directly specify the clustering parameters using the  clustering 'config' file, which provides better performance.
+For example, if we know there are how many sub-populations within each time, we can just directly specify the clustering parameters using the  clustering 'config' file.
   Please note that this config file is optional, users can set -k as "auto" and the scdiff will learn the clustering parameters automatically.

   Config file format: